Where to Retire: Income, Home, and Taxes

 • Alabama, Alaska, Arkansas, Colorado, Delaware, Florida, Georgia, Illinois, Kentucky, Louisiana, Michigan, Mississippi, Nevada, New Hampshire, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Washington, and Wyoming.

-When you work and earn income in addition to your retirement income, you may be responsible for taxes as this increases your adjusted gross income.
+When you work and earn income in addition to your retirement income, you may be responsible for taxes as this increases your gross income.
 However, some states still exempt some or all retirement income, including special treatment for military retirement pension or other military retirement income.

-Military Retirement Income
+Is Military Retirement Income Taxable?

-State Taxes for Retirees
+How to Compare State Taxes for Retirees?

 The table below outlines which states tax retirement income and includes how military retirement income is taxed as well.
 These assume that you, as the retiree, are making qualified withdrawals instead of early withdrawals which would have penalties.
-Many states have specific exemptions while some do not tax military retirement income at all.

 Which states are the most ideal to retire in?
 Which are the worst states to retire in?
 See the table below and follow this simple key: